-Scott Lupton, the general manager of the Manassas Buffalo Wild Wings location, sent an email to LaClair, apologizing for any confusion caused by the incident, which he calls a “huge misunderstanding”… Lupton said he wasn’t there on Wednesday, but should have been notified immediately.
-He learned of the incident on Thursday after returning to work.
+Scott Lupton, the general manager of the Manassas Buffalo Wild Wings location, sent an email to LaClair, apologizing for any confusion caused by the incident, which he calls a “huge misunderstanding”… Lupton said he wasn’t there, but should have been notified immediately.
+He learned of the incident after returning to work.

 The plainclothes Prince William County police officers stopped in at the Manassas restaurant on March 20, presumably to dig in to the popular chain’s specialty, but never got the chance.
 An unidentified server told them they would have to put their service guns out of sight before being served.
 Scott Lupton, general manager of the store, said he heard about the incident from Daryl LaClair, a local man who contacted restaurant representatives afterward.
 Lupton denied reports that the county’s Finest were asked to leave.

 “She went to a manager,” Lupton told FoxNews.com.
 “But nobody was asked to leave.
 It was a misunderstanding and we tried to apologize for it.
 I’ll keep apologizing for it as much as I can.”